Adjunct Instructor Visa Sponsorship Jobs in New York

 Which visa types are most common for adjunct instructor roles in New York?

-The H-1B is the most common visa for adjunct instructors at New York universities, as teaching roles in specialized academic fields typically qualify as specialty occupations requiring at least a bachelor's degree.
+The H-1B visa is the most common visa for adjunct instructors at New York universities, as teaching roles in specialized academic fields typically qualify as specialty occupations requiring at least a bachelor's degree.
 Some institutions also use the O-1A or O-1B for instructors with extraordinary academic credentials.
-J-1 exchange visitor visas are common for short-term or visiting teaching appointments, though they carry a two-year home residency requirement.
+J-1 visa exchange visitor visas are common for short-term or visiting teaching appointments, though they carry a two-year home residency requirement.

 Which companies sponsor visas for adjunct instructors in New York?